Varbin/python-camellia/README.rst

 ========

-Because it's build direct on top of the reference implementation, the python-camellia library provides direct access to extreme low-level functions like *Camellia-Ekeygen* but also provides a nearly PEP-compliant cryptographic interface.
-This semi low-level interface supports encryption (and decryption) in ECB, CBC and CTR mode.
+Because it's build direct on top of the reference implementation, the python-camellia library provides direct access to extreme low-level functions like *Camellia-Ekeygen* but also provides a nearly PEP-272-compliant cryptographic interface.
+This semi low-level interface supports encryption (and decryption) in ECB, CBC, CFB, OFB and CTR modes of operation.

 Installation
 ============